qBraid/qBraid/docs/sdk/circuits.rst

 Interface
 -----------

-The ``qbraid.interface`` module contains a number of functions that can be helpful for testing, quick calculations, verification, or other general use.
+The ``qbraid.programs.testing`` module contains a number of functions that can be helpful for testing, quick calculations, verification, or other general use.

 Random circuits